 Interim Chief Medical Officer — Dr Makani Purva

-Dr Makani Purva is Interim Chief Medical Officer, Consultant Anaesthetist and Director of Simulation at the Hull Institute of Learning and Simulation.
+Dr Makani Purva is Chief Medical Officer, Consultant Anaesthetist and Director of Simulation at the Hull Institute of Learning and Simulation.

 Chief Operating Officer — Mrs Teresa Cope

 Teresa was appointed in April 2018 and joined the Trust from Humber NHS Foundation Trust where she had been Chief Operating Officer for the previous 3 years.

 Teresa has worked within the NHS for 25 years and started her career as a Diagnostic Radiographer in 1993 before taking up a number of senior management roles in Acute, Mental Health and Community Services provider organisations.